 It is very normal to worry about whether or not you will have a healthy baby.
-It is important to find a health professional you feel comfortable with so you can openly discuss these concerns with them.
+Find a health professional you feel comfortable with so you can openly discuss these concerns with them.
 Find out as much as you can about how to minimise the risk of problems during pregnancy.
 The support of women with diabetes who have recently become mothers can also be helpful at this time.
 Remember that most women with diabetes will have a healthy baby.

 Preventing and managing hypos

-Frequent and sometimes severe hypos can be common, particularly in the first trimester of pregnancy.
+Frequent and sometimes severe hypos can be a problem, particularly in the first trimester of pregnancy.
 This can be very stressful, particularly if your usual hypo signs and symptoms change.